rydmike/adaptive_theme_demo/README.md

 #### Defining our Theme Extension

-Defining a **ThemeExtension** has some boilerplate.
-We need to define all our **properties**, extend **ThemeExtension** having a type of the class we define, plus we must override its **copyWith** and **lerp** methods.
+Defining a **ThemeExtension** has a bit of boilerplate.
+We need to define all our **properties** in a class that extends **ThemeExtension** having a type of the class we just defined.
+We must override its **copyWith** and **lerp** methods.

-We begin by setting up the **AppThemeExtension** class.
-We define the properties for our semantic colors and content text styles.
-We also add a fallback color value, that is used for all colors in both theme modes.
-This will never be seen when the theme extension is defined correctly.
+To define our **AppThemeExtension** class, we add the properties for our semantic colors and content text styles.
+We also add a fallback color value, that is used for all colors in both theme modes, this fallback will not be seen when the theme extension is defined correctly.

 ```dart
 /// A theme extension for semantic colors and content text styles.